MediaComem/biosentiers-qrcode/README.md

 This library can encode and decode QR code data for the BioSentiers application.

-Encoding transforms an object into a 8-bit string:
+Encoding transforms an object into a byte array or other formats (see options):

 ```js
 var encoded = bioqr.encode({